qqqstuv/Music-Mixer/README.md

 - Things to ask:
   + Dynamic Time Wrapping and how I can use it to synchronize two songs.
   + How to stretch a song based on tempo and to how cut songs in the right way.

+#### Update on July 15, 2018
+- Finally made some progress
+- Ditched DTW approach
+- Things to do:
+  Figure out how many bars each chord has
+  How to deal with songs that have the 7 chord
+  Can I mash songs with the same chord but different order?
+Possible wrong match How about songs that can generate random chords Sometimes I have divide by zero problem in numpy seemingly from librosa.
+How do I fix it?
+  Maybe only do different parts in segments?